 The idea behind this project came from our previous work on space exploration and machine learning.
 As Astronauts embark on long-duration space travel, say to Mars it would be important to monitor their mental health, moods, and feelings.
 Robots accompanying them should be capable of interacting with them at a more humane level to lower the stress that comes from Astronauts being away from the family and all things familiar to them.

-Our Make an Astronauts Smile (MArS) bot uses a Convolutional Neural Network (CNN) built on Google Tensor Flow for facial emotion recognition.
-It has 3 parts:
+Our Robot uses a Convolutional Neural Network (CNN) built on Google Tensor Flow for facial emotion recognition.
+It has currently 3 parts:

-The robot has to first identify the human in its surrounding.
+The robot has to first identify the human in its surroundings.
 We used OpenCV to make this possible.
 The algorithm makes uses of the geometry of human faces to lock onto humans.